 Steve enjoys biking to work each day as well as fishing and kayaking.
-He and his wife Anne also love spending time with their granddaughter.
+He and his wife Anne also love spending time with their granddaughter and two grandsons.

 Steve is also known for his tremendous generosity.
 Steve and Gary established a $1 million endowment to pay the full college tuition of certain graduates of their high school alma mater, Paxon High, who are accepted, enrolled and qualify for financial aid at the University of North Florida.
 To this day, almost 100 students have benefited from this opportunity.
 Other contributions include a $1 million donation to boost education at five inner-city elementary schools, a $2 million donation to Edward Waters College and most recently a fund established to help staff Jacksonville's parks over the summer so young people would have a safe place to play.